ReFreezed/LuaHotLoader/README.md

 }

 function love.load()
-	-- Tell hotLoader to load .png files using love.graphics.newImage(). hotLoader.setLoader("png", love.graphics.newImage)
+	-- Tell the library to load .png files using love.graphics.newImage(). hotLoader.setLoader("png", love.graphics.newImage)

-	-- Note: hotLoader automatically adds common loaders in LÖVE, including -- for .png files.
-You can call hotLoader.removeAllLoaders() to undo this.
+	-- Note: The library automatically adds common loaders in LÖVE, including -- for .png files.
+You can call hotLoader.removeAllLoaders() to undo this. end

-	-- Do the initial loading of resources (optional). hotLoader.load(player.imagePath) end

 function love.update(dt)
-	-- Allow hotLoader to reload module and resource files that have been updated. hotLoader.update(dt) end
+	-- Allow the library to reload module and resource files that have been updated. hotLoader.update(dt) end